Page Reviewed / Updated - May 2019

 In summary, the program offers personal care at home, in foster care, or in assisted living residences.
 It also covers services that reduce the need for personal care or supervision, such as Personal Emergency Response Services (PERS).

 The CCAD Program is also referred to as Non-Medicaid Services and, sometimes by its federal funding source, Title XX Social Services.
 To avoid confusion, it is worth noting that Texas offers similarly named Medicaid versions of some of these non-Medicaid programs.
 While the majority of the services available via CCAD are Title XX services, Community Attendant Services (CAS) is not.
-Rather, this is a Medicaid (Title XIX) funded program.
+Rather, this is a Medicaid (Title XIX) funded program and is only available ot Medicaid recipients.

 CCAD is currently administered by Texas’ Health and Human Services (HHS).
 Previously, the Texas Department of Aging and Disability Services (DADS) office administered CCAD.
 However, in September of 2017, the DADS agency was abolished.